Rafael Lopes: Omonia

 On 10 July 2017, Lopes agreed to a two-year deal with AC Omonia from the Cypriot First Division.
 He made his debut on 10 September in the season opener, a 2–1 home win against Ethnikos Achna FC.

 Return to Portugal and Poland

 Lopes returned to his homeland in July 2018, joining Boavista F.C. on a one-year contract.
 He scored just three times during his spell at the Estádio do Bessa, once in the fourth round of the Taça de Portugal to help dispose of hosts S.C.
 Espinho 4–0.

 On 29 May 2019, Lopes moved to the Ekstraklasa by signing a two-year deal with KS Cracovia.
 He netted a career-best 12 goals in his only season, also helping the club to win its first-ever Polish Cup after beating Lechia Gdańsk 3–2 in extra time.

 Lopes joined Legia Warsaw for 2020–21.
 He contributed four goals during that campaign for the champions.

 Later career

 On 10 July 2022, Lopes signed for two seasons with AEK Larnaca FC from Cyprus.
+In summer 2024, the 33-year-old joined fellow top-division Anorthosis Famagusta FC on a contract of the same duration.